ytingyeu/copy-thin-book/README.md

 **Notice: this extension is unlisted on Chrome Web Store since it hasn't been fully tested yet.**

 ### How to use?
 Under a page of a certain book, click the icon and then click the popup button `Copy`.
-The popup window should be closed once the copy success.
+The popup window should be closed once the copy successes.